 In reality, there is no trace of Semiramis in Sumerian or Babylonian records.
 The only Semiramis (which is a Greek name) known in history is Queen Sammuramat, wife of Samshi-Adad V of Assyria who ruled approximately 824-811 BC.
 A Babylonian priest, Berossus, (c.
 3rd century BC) in his Babyloniaca lists the kings of Babylon and makes a reference to Semiramis ruling in Assyria – not Babylon – after 812 BC.
 This date matches the period the historical Sammuramat lived.

 This proves Nimrod and Semiramis didn’t live in the same era.
 There is a gap of more than 1000 years between them.
-No reference work – the Encyclopedia Britannica, Jewish Encyclopedia or the World Book Encyclopedia – places Nimrod and Semiramis as contemporaries, let alone as a couple.
+No reference work -whether it’s the Encyclopedia Britannica, Jewish Encyclopedia or the World Book Encyclopedia – places Nimrod and Semiramis as contemporaries, let alone as a couple.

 “The goddess Ashera was probably the oldest [Canaanite goddess].
 As early as 1750 BC a Sumerian inscription refers to her as the wife of Anu, who can be identified as El, the father god of the Canaanite pantheon…” (Baring and Jules, Myth of the Goddess, 1991, 454)